Vodafone nears €18bn game-changing Liberty Global deal

 Both Vodafone and Liberty Global declined to comment.

-The deal will allow Vodafone to better compete against Deutsche Telekom, the region’s largest telecoms company, which owns T-Mobile and has a network that stretches from the Netherlands across central and eastern Europe to Greece.

-Both Vodafone and Liberty Global did not immediately respond to request for comment.
+European telecoms companies have been forced to spend billions of euros to upgrade networks to full fibre and 5G networks, which has driven the need for greater scale.
+Investors have also pushed companies to be more aggressive in pursuing takeovers despite huge regulatory risk in Europe and globally.

+Deutsche Telekom’s T-Mobile USA last week agreed a takeover of close rival Sprint, owned by Japan’s SoftBank, while dominant US telecoms and cable operators AT&T and Comcast are pursuing huge acquisitions to add content to their platforms and expand their distribution.

-The retreat from Europe by Mr Malone, who earned the moniker of “cable cowboy” for his buccaneering role in consolidating the industry globally, comes as Liberty Global has become increasingly frustrated with the balkanisation of the continent’s market.
+A sale by Mr Malone, who earned the moniker “cable cowboy” for his buccaneering role in consolidating the industry globally, marks a retreat from Europe for Liberty Global, which has become increasingly frustrated with the fragmentation of the continent’s telecoms market.

-Vodafone confirmed in February that it was in early talks with Liberty Global about acquiring certain overlapping asset after the Financial Times first reported about the preliminary negotiations. - Copyright The Financial Times Limited 2018
+Virgin Media, which is owned by Liberty Global in the UK, is not part of the deal, said those briefed about the negotiations.
+Vittorio Colao, Vodafone’s chief executive, said in February the door was open to a UK deal in the future but that the German transaction was a “priority”.

+The sale of the German and eastern European networks owned by Liberty Global to Vodafone comes in lieu of a wider merger of the two companies that would have encompassed other markets including the UK, Belgium, Poland and Switzerland.
+The two companies have overlapping assets in Germany, Romanian, Hungarian and Czech markets.